nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br><br>

 ### Saving the data
-nufash data is saved in the hard disk automatically after any command that changes the data.
+nufash data is saved in the hard disk automatically as a JSON file under [JAR file location]/data/nufash.json after any command that changes the data.
 There is no need to save manually.

+**:exclamation: Caution:**<br>
+  Remember not to delete this folder as all your saved data will be discarded.
 <br><br>

 ### Editing the data file
-nufash data is saved as a JSON file [JAR file location]/data/nufash.json.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing the data file at [JAR file location]/data/nufash.json.

 **:exclamation: Caution:**<br>
   If your changes to the data file makes its format invalid, nufash will discard all data and start with an empty data file at the next run.